RDokht/Seismology/README.md

 # Seismology
-Tools for research in Seismology
+Julia Tools for research in Seismology

 The current repository includes the following scripts and modules: